kcvinker/Nforms/README.md

 A sample manifest file is here in this repo.
 You can use it.
 But remember one thing.
 Manifest file's name must match your exe file's name. i.e, If your exe file's name is `app.exe`, your manifest file must have named `app.exe.manifest`.

+# How to use.
+Just download the 'nforms' folder and place it in your project folder.
+That's it!